 One bite of this soft and fluffy masterpiece and I was fist-pumping the air.
 After many failed Apple Cinnamon Cakes, I instantly knew this one was the winner.
 Of course, I had to have a few more slices just to be oh-so-sure.

 The first cake was lovely and soft and the taste was on point.
 But the edges were a little dry for my liking.
-So I moved on to see if butter would work better, while also slightly altering the amount of flour and sugar.
+So I moved on to see if butter would work better, like in my Easy Peach Cake, while also slightly altering the amount of flour and sugar.

 Let’s just say, it didn’t.
 The first butter version used melted butter and the cake was heavy, dense and not great.
 To add lightness and get back closer to the original version, I tried creaming the butter and sugar, like I do in my Baked Cinnamon Sugar Donut recipe.
 It was better, but still nothing rivalled the oil version.